-Also, vape pens enable you to enjoy weed clandestinely.
-Not only can you easily conceal such a device, but there isn’t the same telltale smell of herb as when you smoke a joint.
-While smoking weed in the traditional way will probably never go out of style.
+Also, vape pens enable you to enjoy cannabis clandestinely.
+Not only can you easily conceal such a device, but there isn’t the same telltale smell as when you smoke a joint.
+Smoking marijuana in the traditional way will probably never go out of style.

 Nonetheless, vaporization gets you higher and exposes you to fewer risks such as carcinogens.
 While vaping is not completely safe either, the available information gives it a strong lead over smoking.